42lukas/nao-football/README.md

 This project aims to program a humanoid **NAO robot** that can play soccer.
 The control logic is combined with a **self-trained YOLO object detection model** to detect the ball.

-This Repository is a Robot-Soccer-Project written in C#.
-It's part of a university project (HWR Berlin).
+This repository contains a robot soccer project implemented in Python.
+It was developed as part of a university course at HWR Berlin.
 ---

 ## Requirements ✅